Matistan/MinecraftManhunt/README.md

 ## Features

 - Compass has two modes:
-- - Tracks every speedrunner individually,
+- - Tracks every speedrunner individually (right click),
-- - Or tracks the nearest one
+- - Or tracks the nearest one (left click)
 - Headstart support
 - Heals and feeds players on start
 - Clear inventories and resets achievements on start